RupamBora-ASIC/rupambora_RISC-V-SoC-Reference-Tapout-Program_VSD/week02/README.md

-# 🧠 VSDBabySoC: Your First Step into Real Chip Design
+# Week 2 — VSDBabySoC:Step into Real Chip Design

+---

 This isn’t just another academic exercise.
 VSDBabySoC is a **hands-on playground** to learn how real chips are built—from CPU to analog output—using open-source tools and actual silicon-ready flows.